nodezy/kojiearth/README.md

 Simply put, KOJI is a hybrid digital token: a DeFi Charity following a deflationary model with redistribution features and regular NFT drops.
-The leading mutual-aid token aiming to help the world with an automatic 3% tax on every transaction, buy and/or sell.
+The leading mutual-aid token aiming to help the world with an automatic 7% tax on every transaction, buy, transfer, or sell.

+1% gets burned 🔥 and the other 6% converted 💫 to BNB and distributed as follow:

+💰40% → to the holders.
+❤️‍🩹20% → to charity.
+💥20% → to development & marketing.
+💎20% → added to liquidity pool.

 KOJIs are issued and managed without any central authority: there is no government, company, or bank in charge of KOJI

-KOJI is a community driven token based in the Ethereum network.
+KOJI is a community driven token based in the Binance Smart Chain network.
 The specific tokenomics were decided by our community, and we will continue to involve KOJI's community as much as possible.